MSIA/423-2024-hw3-rpi0559/README.md

   - `train_model.py`: Functions to train the machine learning model, evaluate its performance, and save model artifacts.
   - `aws_utils.py`: Utilities for uploading artifacts to AWS S3.
 - `config/`: Contains YAML/logging configuration files that control various aspects of the pipeline, such as data sources, model parameters, and AWS settings.
-- `artifacts/`: Local directory where artifacts from the pipeline will be saved.
+- `artifacts/`: Local directory where artifacts from the pipeline, including models, are saved.
 - `data/`: Local directory where data needed for model training and feature generation will be stored.
 - `dockerfiles/': Contains Docker files for both the pipeline and unit_testing
   - `Dockerfile.dockerfile`: Defines Docker environment for running the pipeline.